M1h4jl0/OmniVoice-Batch-Generation/README.md

 python app.py
 ```

-##📖 How to Use the Software
+## 📖 How to Use the Software

-Output Directory: Click Browse... and select the destination folder where you want your generated audio files saved.
+* **Output Directory:** Click *Browse...* and select the destination folder where you want your generated audio files saved.

-Select Slide Text File: Choose the .txt document containing your narration scripts.
-Ensure different segments are cleanly divided by a line containing only ---.
+* **Select Slide Text File:** Choose the `.txt` document containing your narration scripts.
+Ensure different segments are cleanly divided by a line containing only `---`.

-Select Reference Voice Sample: Choose a short, clean, noise-free .wav audio file of the voice you intend to clone.
+* **Select Reference Voice Sample:** Choose a short, clean, noise-free `.wav` audio file of the voice you intend to clone.

-Reference Audio Text: Paste the exact text spoken in your reference audio sample into the text box.
+* **Reference Audio Text:** Paste the exact text spoken in your reference audio sample into the text box.
 This aligns the neural network's phonetic dictionary.

-Generate: Click Translate & Generate Audio.
+* **Generate:** Click **Translate & Generate Audio**.
 Keep an eye on your command line terminal to monitor initialization and GPU utilization metrics!